devosoft/Empirical/doc/index.rst

 compiler.
 The project goal is to improve the accessibility and reproducibility of the computational research.

-Emscripten is a C++ project though it uses Python for development infrastructure.
+Emprical is a C++ project though it uses Python for development infrastructure.

 The developer documentation is for contributing to the Emscripten project and